 - Vegetable oil — Use a neutral oil like canola oil.

-- Applesauce — I use unsweetened applesauce.
+- Applesauce — I use applesauce or this unsweetened applesauce substitute.

 - Sugar — I use granulated sugar.